 The Arizona Community Foundation of Yuma is a family of charitable funds created for the community, by the community.
 Some funds have a broad grantmaking focus while others target a specific organization or field.
 Grants are awarded year-round either through donor advice or through a competitive process overseen by our local Board of Advisors.

-During the 12-month period ending March 31, 2016, the Arizona Community Foundation of Yuma awarded more than $1.7 million in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Yuma.
-Since inception, ACF of Yuma has awarded nearly $17.3 million in total grants and scholarships to Yuma area nonprofit organizations and students.
+During the 12-month period ending March 31, 2019, the Arizona Community Foundation of Yuma awarded over $366,000 in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Yuma.
+Since inception, ACF of Yuma has awarded over $7.9 million in total grants and scholarships to Yuma area nonprofit organizations and students.

 - Assistance League of Yuma

 - Catholic Community Services of Southern Arizona, Inc.

 - Child & Family Services of Yuma, Inc.

 - Yuma Crossing National Heritage Area